alexspirou/ROS_Melodic_Qt_GUI_Template/README.md

 ROS_Melodic_Qt_GUI_Template is a Graphical User Interface programmed with Qt framework.
 It's a useful GUI for any ROS project that allows you to control your Robot and reading data from sensors.
 You can also generate a qt-ros application package with command catkin_create_qt_pkg but ROS_Melodic_Qt_GUI_Template is simpler and more customisable.
 Also CMakeLists.txt has the necessary parameters setted up to make it executable.

-You can check the GUI by controling turtlesim, follow the instructions below.
+You can check the GUI by controling turtlesim, press "Teleop" button and move turtle with your keyboard.
+You can see the specific keys, in "Keys info" button.
+For installation follow the instructions below.

 If you find it useful give a :star: :)